-Doster is ambitious and sees no reason the Texan and Lady Texan program cannot elevate to new heights in the not-so-distant future.
+Doster is ambitious and sees no reason the Texan and Lady Texan programs cannot elevate to new heights.

-"Our expectations are to win the men's and women's regional title in the next five years with hopes of a title at the College National Finals Rodeo," states Doster.
-"The administrative staff at South Plains College has given the rodeo program the resources and the tools to be successful."
+“Our expectation is to win the men’s and women’s regional title with hopes of a title at the College National Finals Rodeo,” states Doster.
+“The administrative staff at South Plains College has given the rodeo program the resources and tools to be successful.”

 Doster's career in college rodeo began when he became a member of the Weatherford College rodeo team from 1992-1994.
 After graduating from Weatherford Doster transferred to Sul Ross where he continued to compete in the saddlebronc, bareback, and steer wrestling events until he graduated with a degree in Ag Business in 1996.
 Doster completed a masters of science degree in 2009, also from Sul Ross.

 A native of Fort Worth, Texas, Doster was a member of the PRCA from 1994-2004 while competing in saddlebronc and steer wrestling.
 He still competes in steer wrestling and team roping, in addition to training horses in his spare time.

 Doster and his wife, Lacey, reside in Levelland and have one daughter, Kellyanna.